melanymai/poc-frankenphp/README.md

 3. **Access the application** 🌐

    Once the containers are up and running, you can access the application by navigating to [http://localhost:8001](http://localhost:8001) in your web browser.

+### Troubleshooting 🛠️

+- **Issues with Line Endings on Windows:**

+If you encounter problems running shell scripts on Windows via Docker, it may be due to differences in line endings between operating systems.
+Ensure that script files have Unix-style line endings (LF) rather than DOS-style line endings (CRLF).
+You can use tools like `dos2unix` to convert line endings if needed.